DavidShenJingtao/tp/docs/DeveloperGuide.md

   * 4a1.
 TAConnect displays an error message indicating that data could not be accessed.

     Use case ends.

+**Use case: UC6 – Recall the previous command**

+**MSS**

+1. Tutor requests to show the previous command.
+2. TAConnect displays the previous command in the input area.

+    Use case ends.

+**Extensions**

+1a.
+The current position is already at the oldest command.
+  * 1a1.
+TAConnect does nothing, the command box remains unchanged.

+    Use case ends.
+1b.
+No command history exists.
+  * 1b1.
+TAConnect does nothing, the command box remains unchanged.

+    Use case ends.

+**Use case: UC7 – Move to the next newer command**

+**MSS**

+1. Tutor requests to show the next newer command.
+2. TAConnect displays the next newer command in the input area.

+    Use case ends.

+**Extensions**

+1a.
+The current position is already at the latest.
+  * 1a1.
+TAConnect does nothing, the command box remains unchanged.

+    Use case ends.

+**Use case: UC8 – Reuse a recalled command**

+**MSS**

+1. Tutor edits it or left the command as-is.
+2. Tutor presses **Enter**.
+2. TAConnect executes the shown command and displays the outcome.

+    Use case ends.

 ### Non-Functional Requirements